 100 /var/lib/dpkg/status

 Ubuntu 24.04 reports 0.26-1build2 after installation, and Ubuntu 22.04 reports 0.20-2.
+If you need a newer release after installing the archive package, add the PPA for an APT-managed upgrade or use Flathub for the current 0.30 build.
 If you would rather use the playback engine without the GTK layer, install mpv media player on Ubuntu instead.

 Minimal Ubuntu images may not include add-apt-repository.
 Install software-properties-common first only when that helper command is missing.